0xLeif/AppState/documentation/usage-securestate.md

 - **Limited Storage Size**: Keychain is designed for small pieces of data.
 It is not suitable for storing large files or datasets.
 - **Performance**: Accessing the Keychain is slower than accessing `UserDefaults`, so use it only when necessary to securely store sensitive data.
-- **Synchronization with iCloud**: Make sure iCloud Keychain is enabled for the user’s data to sync across devices.

 ## Example Usage